Paramedic from Utah bought a one-way ticket to Ukraine when Russia invaded. Now she's helping to keep other foreign fighters alive – KION546

 So, she bought a one-way ticket to Ukraine and joined the fight to defend the nation being attacked by Russian forces.

 “This is a human thing.
 You can’t sit back and watch.
 It’s like sitting and watching someone kicking a dog for no reason, kicking a dog in the head.
 It’s crying.
-You don’t stop it,” Baby Dog told CNN in a village on the outskirts of Kharkiv in northeastern Ukraine.
+You don’t stop it,” the paramedic told CNN in a village on the outskirts of Kharkiv in northeastern Ukraine.

 CNN will not disclose her name or the unit’s exact location due to security concerns and risks for the foreign fighters stationed there.